There's a little meeting going on, Bibi, Netanyahu, and Obama.

 Manners are taught in school and at home.

-You know, anybody can be a good orator, go to a few Dale Carnegie courses.
+You know, anybody can be a good orator.

-I mean, you know that you that's all well in the case.
+I mean, you know, that's all welling.

-Well hell, just reading a teleprompter in Obama's case.
+Well, hell, just reading a teleprompter in Obama's case.

 I'm sorry.

-It's just reading a teleprompter in Obama's not even good oratory.
+It's just reading a teleprompter in Obama.

 Well, his dad and I drove the 400 miles and had a little meeting with the professor.

-Uh I'm sure our son was thoroughly embarrassed at the time, but I didn't really give a Yeah, we know.
+I'm sure our son was thoroughly embarrassed at the time, but I didn't really give a you know, so I told him to keep his opinions to himself.

 Well, God bless you.